doingweb/git-your-best-friend-ever/slides/where-do-commits-go-3.md

 note:

+The keys are the 40-character [SHA-1](http://en.wikipedia.org/wiki/SHA-1) hashes for the associated objects.
+The hash of the first object listed above is `1eb98e70230c45fa1b61eab232ec1f66b29c8625`.
+Git stores the objects in folders named with the first two characters, then in files named with the remaining 38.
+This helps divide up the thousands of object files that can accumulate over time.

-This is from a repository with a single commit of a single file, not packed.
+This is from a repository with a single commit of a single file, not [packed](http://git-scm.com/book/en/v2/Git-Internals-Packfiles).
 The key-value store of a repository any larger than that wouldn't fit so nicely on a slide.